Synthetixio/utility-contracts/README.md

 ## Contents

+Smart contracts can be found in the `contracts/` directory and include the following:

-* `contracts/LimitedSetup`: Allows contract functions to operate only during a setup period.
+* `LimitedSetup`: Allows contract functions to operate only during a setup period.
 * `Owned`: A contract with a privileged owner.
 * `Pausable`: Provides the ability to pause contract functions.
 * `SafeDecimalMath`: Safe manipulation of unsigned fixed point decimal numbers.